-I'm sure I'm not the only one who has needed to come up with a last minute dinner idea.
-If you stick to using tenderloins that are about 13-16 ounces (no more than one pound) each, this delicious oven pork tenderloin will be done in 25 minutes, from start to finish.
-So great!
+In fact, if you use small tenderloins that are about one pound each, this delicious oven pork tenderloin will be done in 25 minutes, from start to finish! 🙌

-- Prep time is quick and clean up is a breeze.
+- Quick and Easy Prep time is quick, and cleanup is a breeze.
+It all comes together in just 30 minutes!

 Ingredient Notes

-- Fresh rosemary Adds an amazing earthy flavor.
-Use kitchen scissors or a sharp pairing knife to chop the rosemary leaves.
+- Fresh Rosemary Adds an amazing earthy flavor.
+Use kitchen scissors or a sharp paring knife to chop the rosemary leaves.

 - In a small bowl, mix together the olive oil, rosemary, salt, and pepper.
 Set aside.